Partner in product development

 Worst-case Tolerance Stack-up Analysis

-Suppose that you went through your tolerance analysis step plan and made a tolerance chain.
-The only thing to do now is to add up all tolerances.
-This seems easy enough but there are a few questions to consider: What to do with asymmetrical tolerances?
-Do you perform...
+Suppose you have gone through your tolerance analysis step plan and created a tolerance chain.
+Now all you have to do is add up all the tolerances.
+This seems simple enough, but there are a few issues to consider: What do you do with asymmetric tolerances?
+Do you...

 read more